Best Guitar Theory Books for Every Guitarist (Updated 2024)

 The Guitar Handbook: A Unique Source Book

-This Guitar Handbook is one of the most complete handbook any guitarist can wish for.
+This Guitar Handbook is one of the most complete handbooks any guitarist can wish for.
 Ralph Denyer can explain chords, major and minor scales, and guitar concepts clearly and concisely.

 The illustrations are simple yet extremely helpful.
 This book encompasses 10 years of technological change in recording and amplification.